se-edu/learningresources/contents/ruby/Rails.md

 ### Great Community of Developers

 The Ruby language has a very passionate and extensive community of developers, and there is a vast array of libraries (called 'Gems'), that can be used with your Rails projects.
 These libraries provide a lot of functionalities, and can be used to add flexibility to Rails projects when required.
+This may even help negate some of the drawbacks of Rails, which are as follows.

+### Drawbacks

+#### Lack of Flexibility

+As demonstrated above, Rails follows very strict conventions, that make life much easier for developers - or so Rails thinks.
+It might be true that there are some developers who find Rails' convention very stifling, and, as a result, prefer to use frameworks that allow them more flexibility.
+Rails will still allow you to do as you please, but since the effort of undo-ing the conventions to follow your own preferences essentially negates any time advantage granted by Rails, you may choose to use a different framework.

+#### Performance Time

+While newer releases have combatted this problem to a large degree, many of the old releases of Rails tend to be slower than their counterparts.
+Rails is also used to make server-side applications that send static HTML files, with minimal Ruby code to modify the appearance.
+Since the current trend is towards making proper and responsive client-side, front-end applications, Rails is a comparatively 'old school' approach to web developement.
+However, there are many Gems that allow you to combine your Rails back-end with a modern React, Angular, or Vue front-end, thus enabling you to create responsive static apps with Rails, but it has to be noted that the default for Rails does not accomodate such applications, thus giving it a worse performance time as compared to a client-side application.

 ## Getting Started